ABN AMRO Bank – technology-led excellence

-ABN AMRO Bank is a prominent international bank, its origins going back to 1824.
-It ranks 8th in Europe and 12th in the world, based on tier 1 capital.
-The bank has 4,000 branches in more than 53 countries, a staff of about 99,000 full-time equivalents and total assets of EUR 1,120.1 billion (as on 1st Nov.
-2007).
+ABN AMRO Bank is a prominent international bank and its origins go back to 1824.
+It ranks 8th in Europe and 12th in the world, based on tier-1 capital.
+The bank has 4,000 branches in more than 53 countries, a staff of about 99,000 full-time equivalents and total assets of EUR1,120.1 billion (as on November 1, 2007).
 ABN AMRO Bank is listed on several stock exchanges, including Euronext and the New York Stock Exchange (NYSE).

 In India, ABN AMRO Bank set up base 81 years ago.
-The bank is today poised for tremendous growth with a rapidly growing customer base being serviced across branches in nine major Indian cities, using various new-age delivery channels such as ATM's, Internet, Mobiles, Call Centers, in addition to the branch network
+The bank is today poised for tremendous growth with a rapidly growing customer base, which is serviced across branches in nine major Indian cities, using various new-age delivery channels.
+These include ATMs, Internet, mobiles, and call centers, in addition to the branch network.

-Some of the key features that Finacle offered were:
+The following are some of the key features that Finacle offered:

-Finacle enabled zero downtime at both the central and branch level server, ensuring that ABN AMRO was up and running on a 24x7 basis, across electronic delivery channels and branches.
-Finacle’s architecture also enabled offering of basic consumer banking services to customers, either during the planned End of Day (EOD) black out windows, unscheduled outages of the central data center of the bank or during disruptions in branch network connectivity.
+Finacle enabled zero downtime at both the central- and branch-level server, ensuring that ABN AMRO was up and running on a 24/7 basis, across electronic delivery channels and branches.
+Finacle’s architecture also enabled the bank to offer basic consumer banking services to customers, either during the planned end of day (EOD) blackout windows, unscheduled outages of the central data center of the bank, or during disruptions in branch network connectivity.

 Finacle provided an interoperable and open architecture that ensured tight integration with all delivery channels using standard message protocols.
-The powerful STP feature ensured that several transactions were completed end-to-end, without manual intervention.
-Turnaround times have drastically reduced for issuing cheque books and account statements, thereby enhancing productivity and customer satisfaction.
+The powerful straight-through processing (STP) feature ensured that several transactions were completed end-to-end, without manual intervention.
+Turnaround times have drastically reduced for issuing check books and account statements, thereby enhancing productivity and customer satisfaction.

 Unique extensibility features

-Finacle’s unique Extensibility tool kit comprising Scripting Engine, Workflow, and Remote Application Interface (RAI) provided the much needed flexibility to ABN AMRO Bank, enabling it to easily and rapidly add new business rules, launch new products, and modify processes.
-Using this tool kit, ABN AMRO developed a loyalty reward program for its customers wherein, the bank offered incentives like charge free demand drafts based on certain business rules like maintaining specified minimum balances.
+Finacle’s unique Extensibility Tool Kit, comprising scripting engine, workflow, and a remote application interface (RAI) provided the much needed flexibility to ABN AMRO Bank.
+Thus, enabling it to easily and rapidly add new business rules, launch new products, and modify processes.
+Using this tool kit, ABN AMRO developed a loyalty reward program for its customers, wherein the bank offered incentives like charge-free demand drafts based on certain business rules like maintaining a specified minimum balance.
 Such programs have helped the bank reap the twin benefits of customer retention and an increase in low cost funds.
 Some of the modules that have been quickly rolled out by ABN AMRO are:

-- Direct Sales Agent (DSA) Module: To track the performance of Direct Sales Agents (DSA's) of the bank and have customized commission computation logic for the DSA's based on predefined parameters like product type, geography and hierarchy.
+- Direct Sales Agent Module: To track the performance of direct sales agents (DSAs) of the bank and have customized commission computation logic for the DSAs based on predefined parameters like product type, geography, and hierarchy.

-- Complaint and Request Tracking System (CARTS): To track customer request and complaints without manual intervention and assign priority, based on customer profile and severity of request, by seeking reference from the Finacle core banking database.
+- Complaint and Request Tracking System (CARTS): To ensure a fast-track approach to complaint and request tracking without manual intervention as well as assign priority – based on customer profile and severity of request – by seeking reference from the Finacle core banking database.

-- Card Management System (CMS): This is a repository of customer card information and acts as a focal point in various events relating to cards, like issue, reissue and maintenance.
-An additional feature of this module is the ability to communicate on an online basis for activities like ‘hot carding’ a card, activation / deactivation of cards, etc.
+- Card Management System (CMS): A repository of customer card information, the CMS acts as a focal point in various events relating to cards like issue, reissue, and maintenance.
+An additional feature of this module is the ability to communicate on an online basis for activities like ‘hot carding’ a card and activation / deactivation of cards

-For ABN AMRO Bank, the choice of an enterprise banking platform hinged on factors like flexibility translating into ease of customization, availability of an integration infrastructure with multiple delivery channels and reduced TCO.
-Finacle has delivered on all of these points along with giving crucial time-to-market advantage and business agility to the bank, thus helping script a retail banking success story.
+For ABN AMRO Bank, the choice of an enterprise banking platform hinged on factors like flexibility, translating into ease of customization, availability of an integration infrastructure with multiple delivery channels, and reduced TCO.
+Finacle has delivered on all of these points while providing the bank with crucial time-to-market advantage and business agility, thus helping script a retail banking success story.